• Skip to primary navigation

 Step 1: Connect the USB-C cable to Galaxy Note 10

-As shown in the animation below, you can insert the USB cable connector into the USB-C (multip-purpose) port in the bottom of Galaxy Note 10.
+As shown in the animation below, you can insert the USB cable connector into the USB-C (multipurpose) port at the bottom of Galaxy Note 10.

 In the Galaxy Note 10 box, you can find the USB-C cable.